luisligunas/100-Days-of-Code/I Heart Stats/README.md

 	- If the computed value is higher than the critical value, then the relationship of the variables is considered to be significant.
 Thus, we "fail to reject" the null hypothesis.
 	- In the case where the computed value is less than the critical value, then the null hypothesis must be rejected.
 7. Make substantive sense of the decision.
-	- The goal of this step is to move past the numbers and to be able to draw a conclusion that actually makes use of the results of the experiment.
+	- The goal of this step is to move past the numbers and to be able to draw a conclusion that makes use of the results of the experiment.
 	- A lot of relationships can be statistically significant, but some discoveries may not be useful or have very minimal impact.

 The three main formulas used when testing significance are the Chi-square, T, and F (ANOVA) formulas.
 They were briefly discussed, but I will be talking more about them in the entries for the future modules.